 Platforms Used for Backtesting

-Apart from Excel VB, a quick backtesting software for certain kind of strategies (for mainly technical trading) can be done using special platforms such as Amibroker, Tradestation and Ninja Trader.
-Amibroker has a good range of technical indicators while the benefit of TradeStation is that its coding language is very English like.
-NinjaTrader uses the very widely used and exquisitely documented C# programming language and the DotNet Framework.
+Apart from Excel VB, a quick backtesting of trading strategy for certain kind of strategies (for mainly technical trading) can be done using special platforms such as AmiBroker, Tradestation and Ninja Trader.

 Typical Backtesting Parameters to Evaluate a Trading System